Expensify/App/OfflineUX.md

  - the user needs feedback that data is being sent to the server This is a minority use case at the moment, but INCREDIBLY HELPFUL for the user, so proceed with cautious optimism.

-How to implement: Use API.write() to implement this pattern.
+**How to implement:** Use API.write() to implement this pattern.
+Optimistic data should include some pending state for the action that is reflected in the UI.
+Success/failure data should revert the pending state and/or set a failure state accordingly.

 # C - Blocking Form UI Pattern
 This pattern blocks the user from interacting with an entire page.